 1. Say It Out Loud

-In the experiments, participants who physically said "I am excited" performed better than those who just thought it.
-The verbal declaration seems to cement the reframe.
+In the speaking and singing experiments, participants said the phrase out loud right before performing.
+In later math studies, even reading "Try to get excited" on a screen helped.
 Before your next presentation, step aside and actually say the words.
 This isn't just positive thinking.
 It's a deliberate cognitive intervention.

 2. Embrace the Physical Sensations